Not sure what an EORI number or what it will mean for your business post-Brexit?

 For businesses in Northern Ireland or the rest of the UK, an EORI takes the form a 12-digit number that begins with GB.
 As such, it is very similar to a UK VAT number, although longer.

 The EORI number needs to be quoted in documentation such as customs declarations and clearances, and is used by computerised customs systems as an identifier.
+It is used in some VAT documentation too.

 If a business plans to use customs agents, freight forwarders or couriers to complete customs declarations on their behalf, the agents will need to know the EORI number to complete the paperwork.